-Financial Condition
+Financial Condition and Management

-Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General require that we report the results of our determination as to whether or not The Lower Florida Keys Hospital District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General require that we apply appropriate procedures and communicate the results of our determination as to whether or not The Lower Florida Keys Hospital District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that The Lower Florida Keys Hospital District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.